6th Louisiana Infantry Regiment: 1861

-Sent to the fighting in Virginia and stationed at Centreville, the regiment guarded supplies and was not involved in the First Battle of Bull Run on 21 July.
+The regiment left Camp Moore on 9 and 11 June, sent to the fighting in Virginia.
+The men arrived at their destination on 14 and 16 June, and were stationed at Centreville, as part of a brigade commanded by Brigadier General Richard Ewell.
+The 6th Louisiana saw its first combat on 18 July, in a skirmish at Fairfax Station.
+This skirmish also result in the 6th's first battle death, as a soldier was killed in a friendly fire incident.
+The regiment guarded supplies and was not involved in the First Battle of Bull Run on 21 July.
 In August, it was added to a brigade commanded by W. H. T. Walker consisting of the 7th Louisiana Infantry Regiment, the 8th Louisiana Infantry Regiment, the 9th Louisiana Infantry Regiment, and the 1st Louisiana Special Battalion.
-The brigade spent the next winter in the vicinity of Centreville, and Orange Court House before being transferred to the Shenandoah Valley in early 1862, where it fought under Stonewall Jackson.
-James resigned on 1 December 1861, and was replaced by George W. Christy, who was dropped from the regiment's rolls on 9 May 1862 and replaced with Arthur MacArthur.
-Lay resigned on 13 February, and was replaced by Henry B. Strong.
+The brigade spent the next winter in the vicinity of Centreville, and Orange Court House.